Research Report

 03 - DOLLAR INDEX

-DXY: C&C’s previous research – reported a primary uptrend for DXY, after making a high of 109.87 (52-week high).
-Later, following a 52-week low of 95.80.
-DXY has made a double bottom pattern and taken a retest from its support and broke out in daily TF and trying to test its resistance made a high of 97.33 and a low of 96.80 on Monday and now hovering around 97.14.
-CB Consumer Confidence DATA which will release today, is going to impact the DXY significantly.
+DXY: C&C’s previous research – reported a primary downtrend for DXY, after making a high of 108.00 (52-week high).
+Later, following a 52-week low of 95.55.
+DXY has made a sideways pattern and taken a retest from its resistance and breakdown in daily TF and trying to test its support made a high of 97.15 and a low of 96.80 on and close at 96.88 and now hovering around 96.97.
+Friday’s Core PCE data at 19:00 is expected to significantly impact on the U.S. Dollar Index (DXY)

 04 - VIX